eclipsesource/tabris-plugin-maps/README.md

 }).appendTo(tabris.ui.contentView);
 ```

 A more elaborate example can be found in the [example](example/) folder.
-It provides a Tabris.js cordova project that demonstrates the various features of the `tabris-plugin-maps` widget.
-When building the example project don't forget to run `npm install` inside the `www` folder to fetch the Tabris.js dependencies.
+It provides a Tabris.js app that demonstrates various features of the `tabris-plugin-maps` widget.

 ## Integrating the plugin
-Using the plugin follows the standard cordova plugin mechanism.
 The Tabris.js website provides detailed information on how to [integrate custom widgets](https://tabrisjs.com/documentation/latest/build#adding-plugins) in your Tabris.js based app.

 ### Add the plugin to your project